amusecode/amuse/doc/reference/stellar_dynamics_interface_specification.rst

 to be specified on a per code basis.
 All parameters have to be accessed with functions following the template of the ``get_eps`` and ``set_eps`` functions.
 A parameter access function may only retrieve or update the value of a single parameter.
-After all parameters have been set, the ``initialize_code`` function should be called, this gives the code the opertunity prepare the model.
+After all parameters have been set, the ``initialize_code`` function should be called, this gives the code the opportunity prepare the model.

 .. autoclass:: amuse.community.interface.gd.GravitationalDynamicsInterface